-UFO Hunter Spots ‘Face Of Jesus’ On Mars — Turin Shroud Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim
+UFO Hunter Spots ‘Face Of Jesus’ On Mars: Turin Shroud-Like Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim

 — Scott (@SCWBooks) January 5, 2017

-According to Waring, other archaeological remains of ancient Mars civilization spotted lying close to the alien Turin Shroud sculpture on Mars included carvings similar to those produced by the ancient Mesoamerican Mayan civilization that emerged as early as 2000 B.C. in Mexico and central America.
+According to Waring, other archaeological remains of ancient Mars civilization spotted lying close to the alien Turin Shroud sculpture on Mars included carvings similar to those produced by the ancient Mesoamerican Mayan civilization that emerged as early as 2000 B.C. in Mexico and Central America.

 The Martian archaeological artifacts, according to Waring, belonged to an ancient race of tiny humanoid Martians who lived on Mars millions of years ago.